wbsabc/UploadiFivePro/README.md

 # UploadiFivePro
-Based On UploadiFive
-Just For Study
+Based On UploadiFive.
+Just For Study.